We seek #SayHerName Advocates who will:

 Organize an evening of Arts & Activism during which members of your community will perform in honor of Black women, girls and femmes.
 The event should culminate in a moment of communal witness bearing to the lives that should have been.

-Host a weekly book-club on literature that centers Black women’s experiences of police violence.
+Host a book-club on literature that centers Black women’s experiences and the conditions that make them susceptible to police violence.
 Use the list the AAPF Team gathered to create a short 5-week syllabus that explores Black women and girls’ intersectional vulnerabilities to state-sanctioned violence and their historical resistance to these oppressive forces.

 Research data on police violence against Black women in your city, as well as your local and state policies and mandates related to: policing & mental health, no-knock warrants, qualified immunity and other conditions that contribute to the vulnerability of Black women in your area.
 Amplify your findings through op-eds, letters to newspaper editors, and planning regular/monthly meetings with other activists in your region.